 chrome --headless --disable-gpu --print-to-pdf https://www.logrocket.com/

-That should generate a PDF titled output.pdf
+This should generate a PDF file, titled output.pdf

-of the entire website.
+, of the entire website.

 chrome --headless --disable-gpu --screenshot https://www.logrocket.com/

-That should generate a screenshot titled screenshot.png
+This should generate a screenshot, titled screenshot.png

-of the visible viewport of the website.
+, of the visible viewport of the website:

 To take a screenshot with a custom size, you easily add the --window-size

-flag to the command.
+flag to the command:

 chrome --headless --disable-gpu --screenshot --window-size=1280,1696 https://www.logrocket.com/

-Puppeteer is a Node library developed by the Chrome team.
+Puppeteer is a Node.js library developed by the Chrome team.
 It provides a high-level API to control Headless Chrome.
 It’s similar to other automated testing libraries like Phantom and NightmareJS above, but it only works with the latest versions of Chrome (Chrome 59+).

 The Puppeteer API can be used to take screenshots, create PDFs, navigate pages, and fetch information from pages.
-We’ll write some example code to see Puppeteer in action.

-Install Puppeteer with the npm package:
+To take a screenshot, start by installing Puppeteer with the npm package:

 npm i puppeteer

-Also, create a JavaScript file in which we’ll write code to demonstrate Puppeteer, you can name it puppeteer.js
+Next, create a JavaScript file in which we’ll write code to demonstrate Puppeteer, you can name it puppeteer.js

 .
-Edit the newly created file with the code below.
+Edit the newly created file with the code below:

 function to navigate to the website we’d like to take a screenshot of.

-If you’d like a full page screenshot, you can easily do that by setting fullPage
+If you’d like a full-page screenshot, you can easily do that by setting fullPage

 to be true